Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 Lindsey Waltermyer, Grace Band Leader

-COPYRIGHT FOR GRAPHICS, MUSIC, AND WORDS ACKNOWLEDGEMENTS FOR JUNE 9, 2024 SERVICE:
+COPYRIGHT FOR GRAPHICS, MUSIC, AND WORDS ACKNOWLEDGEMENTS FOR THE April 17, 2025 SERVICE:

 NEW REVISED STANDARD VERSION BIBLE.
 COPYRIGHT 1989, DIVISION OF CHRISTIAN EDUCATION OF THE NATIONAL COUNCIL OF THE CHURCHES OF CHRIST IN THE UNITED STATES OF AMERICA.
 USED BY PERMISSION.
 ALL RIGHTS RESERVED.